Katie Bloom, LCPC

 Allyson joined Crossroads with 5 years experience as a therapist.
 She has worked with children and young adults with a focus on family and play therapy.
 Allyson’s expertise is in anxiety, trauma, mindfulness, empowerment skill building, parenting and substance abuse.
-Allyson provides mental health and substance abuse counseling to adults in Crossroads’ Kennebunk office.
+Allyson provides mental health and substance abuse counseling to adults in Crossroads’ Scarborough office.

 Kathleen Hebden, LCSW

 Kathleen has been a therapist for over 20 years.
 Her past work has included working with employee assistance providers, consulting to businesses on managing difficult employees and critical incident stress debriefings.
 Kathleen’s expertise is in mood disorders and working with families and children of substance abusers.
 A member of the National Association of Social Workers, York County Mental Health Task Force and the Homeless Council of York County, Kathleen provides substance abuse and mental health counseling to adults and adolescents at Crossroads’ outpatient office in Kennebunk.

 Cynthia has been a therapist for more than 24 years.
 She provides counseling to adults for substance abuse, mental health and mood disorders with expertise in women’s issues, self-esteem, trauma, co-dependency, anxiety and mood disorders.
 Cynthia is also trained in Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) skills.
 Cynthia belongs to the National Association of Social Workers and provides counseling at Crossroads’ Scarborough office.
 In addition, Cynthia facilitates IOP groups for women in Kennebunk.

 Beata A. Wiktor, LCPC, Psy.D.